StyXman/ayrton/doc/source/reference.rst

     Raised when an executable cannot be found in :py:data:`path`.
 Unluckily, currently is raised everytime you refer to an unknow variable too.

+.. py:exception:: CommandFailed

+    Raised when the `errexit` :py:func:`option` is set and a command exits with a code that is not 0.

 Functions
 ---------